 Q: "Push Dick's Button" couldn't have come at a better time.
 Skating is really starting to regain the public's attention and interest and this book will only help that by leaps and bounds.
 How difficult was trying to sum up so many stories into just one book?

 A: I didn't say everything I wanted to say.
-There will always be 3 skating programs, 3 paintings and 3 books that you write.
+There will always be three skating programs, three paintings and three books that you write.
 The first one is the one you plan, the second is the one you do and the third is the one you wish you'd have done.
 All of these things are true.
 Writing isn't easy.
 Just because you might know how to speak, it doesn't mean it's easy to sit down write a book.
 It's a very difficult process that you have to learn.
 Writing is a different science.
 Just because you think blue and pink don't go together doesn't mean you can decorate somebody's place.
 Just because you think you think you can design a house doesn't mean you're an architect.
 If I ever do a volume 2, it would be much longer and include many esoteric things.
 One of the reasons I got started was when a friend of mine said, "I'd love to have you come sit on the couch with me and tell me what the heck we are watching and what's going on".
 Just because I commentated for years doesn't mean that I could just go from commentating to writing.
 I have hundreds of ideas to include in a volume two but I'm still reeling from volume one!

 Q: You've been asked a million times about your Olympic gold medals, experiences and how you revolutionized skating by landing the first double axel and triple jump in competition, so I'm not going to ask you that all over again as amazing as those milestones are and as much as I respect and think the world of what you've done in the sport.
 What makes you smile today when you watch skating?